GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 In other words, an unlimited max depth will allow the tree to grow to the extent that it fits the data perfectly.
 This is something we want to avoid to achieve a better [generalized](https://en.wikipedia.org/wiki/Generalization_error) result.
 Fitting data perfectly means we memorize all patterns — signal and noise.

-We can visually inspect the cross validation plots to select features.
+We can visually inspect the cross validation plots to select optimal parameters.
 The results include the following best parameters for random forest based on AUC: `max_depth`: 5, `max_features`: 5, and `n_estimators`: 100.

 <br>

 #### Evaluation

 The metrics below were constructed using the holdout data (year 1990 and beyond).
-Our results are decent for a simple model using limited features.
-We are right about 72% of the time.
+The results are decent for a simple model using limited features.
+The model is correct about 72% of the time.
 This compares with the fact that it rains 43% of the time in Seattle.
-Our current model is better than the naive decision to predict rain everyday (or no rain everyday).
+The current model is better than the naive decision to predict rain everyday (or no rain everyday).

-We capture a decent amount of the rainy days (81% recall) with this model.
-The default cutoff is using the max probability.
+The model captured a decent amount of the rainy days (81% recall).
+The default for classifying rain or not is using the max probability.
 We could change the probability cutoff for classifying a rainy day if we are interested in capturing more rainy days or being more precise.
 We will leave that exercise for another time.

 |               | precision | recall| f1-score | support|
 | ------------- |:---------:| -----:|:--------:| ------:|